 During the company’s first year as a signatory to EMF, Anthesis helped to create the data methodology and establish the steps to calculate their plastic footprint.

-Anthesis and the client engaged with approximately two thirds of their own brand and national brand suppliers to gather information on the weights and material types used in primary, secondary and tertiary packaging to establish a baseline.
+Anthesis and the client engaged with approximately two thirds of its own brand and national brand suppliers to gather information on the weights and material types used in primary, secondary and tertiary packaging to establish a baseline.
 Over one quarter of the suppliers contributed to the process by returning full packaging data sets in the first exercise of its kind for the organisation.

 We collectively established a strategy to drive progress towards the 2025 EMF commitments of eliminating materials/colours and reducing/eliminating packaging, where possible, and worked together to socialise the strategy with internal stakeholders.
-Read the full Progress Report here.

 Using scaled-up datasets, the project identified packaging hotspots and the best ways to implement changes to support progress towards the organisation’s goals.